 Employees no longer have to walk over to the HR office to ask questions or schedule an appointment to discuss their HR queries.
-Instead, with virtual HR teams, HR professionals can answer questions any time you want without even getting up from your work chair.
+Instead, with virtual HR teams, HR professionals can answer questions any time they want without even getting up from their work chair.

 When HR teams predominantly work in virtual environments, they are more likely to prioritize new HR technologies.
 Consequently, virtual HR professionals will be up to date on all of the latest technologies, trends, and software.